Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/custom-entities.md

   <td><code>boolean</code> (optional)</td>
   <td>
-    Similar to <code>admin_api_name</code> the <code>admin_api_nested_name</code> specifies the name for a dao that admin api auto-generator creates in nested contexts.
+    Similar to <code>admin_api_name</code> the <code>admin_api_nested_name</code> specifies the name for a DAO that admin api auto-generator creates in nested contexts.
 You only need to use this parameter if you are not happy with <code>name</code> or <code>admin_api_name</code>.
 Kong for legacy reasons have urls like <code>http://&lt;KONG_ADMIN&gt;/consumers/john/key-auth</code> where <code>key-auth</code>
     does not follow plural form of <code>http://&lt;KONG_ADMIN&gt;/key-auths</code>. <code>admin_api_nested_name</code>